 To advocate for greater access to affordable health care and treatment for patients with rare, chronic conditions.
 Working on both the state and federal level, the department combines expertise in legislative and regulatory affairs with a passion for advocacy ensuring our patients’ voices are heard and patient assistance is protected.

-*Participation in the Patient Services Patient Coalition is completely voluntary and will have no effect on the level of financial assistance that you will receive from PSI.
+Participation in the PSI Advocacy Ambassador Program is completely voluntary and will have no effect on the level of financial assistance that you will receive from PSI.